mapbox/stylelint-processor-arbitrary-tags/README.md

 '[\\s\\S]*?'
 ```

-### filterExtensions
+### fileFilterRegex

-Type: `array<string>` that's the file extension list that are allowed to be
+Type: `array<RegExp>` that's an array of RegExp that you want to limit to pass
-processed.
-This enable you to create different settings for HTML and markdown,
+through this filter.
+This is useful when you want to create different settings
-for instance.
+for HTML and markdown, for instance.
+When empty (`[]`) it will disable this
+setting, and every file will pass through this module.

 Default:
 ```js